michaelfranzl/docx_converter/README.md

 Output files and directories will be created according to the `webgen` conventions.
 This is useful when you want to generate a static website with the `webgen` gem after you have converted your `.docx` file into `html`.
 The file naming is in the format `ss.nnnn.ll.page`, where `ss` is a 2-digit sort number, `nnnn` is the main file name, `ll` is the language code.
 For more information on `webgen` see http://webgen.gettalong.org/

-`docx_converter` was written for our project `publishr_web`, see http://documentation.red-e.eu/publishr/index.html

 Supported Word elements:

 * Paragraph